keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - combat is going pretty fast, the turnaround is crazy
 - Renata is dead though :(
 - Damian drops the anchor on one of the pirate ships
+- Makara gets rizzed by up a wild magic surge
+-